-Freshwater flow into Castlemaine Harbour is seasonally variable reducing in the summer, but high rainfall, particularly in the winter months, feeds two main rivers (River Maine and River Laune) (Figure 2).
+Freshwater flow into Castlemaine Harbour is seasonally variable, but high rainfall, particularly in the winter months, feeds two main rivers (River Maine and River Laune) (Figure 2).

 The River Maine originates in Tobermaing flowing through Castleisland and Castlemaine before reaching the Harbour.
 The River Laune originates from Lough Leane (Killarney National Park) flowing north west through Killorglin before reaching Castlemaine Harbour carrying much of the rainwater flow from the MacGillycuddy Reeks mountain range (located south west of Lough Leane).
-The River Maine and River Laune are the two main freshwater influences to the Harbour, however, the Caragh and the Emlagh also flow into the Harbour along with other smaller rivers.
+The River Maine and River Laune are the two main freshwater influences on the Harbour, however, the Caragh and the Emlagh also flow into the Harbour along with other smaller rivers.

-The River Maine and the River Laune are important fishing (Salmon and Trout) rivers in Co.
+The River Maine and the River Laune are important fishing (salmon and trout) rivers in Co.
 Kerry.